ecostruxure-openapi/energy-and-sustainability-scoring-partner-api/code-samples/postman-collection/README.md

 ## About post collection

-This collection consists of information on the operations and resources of Energy and Sustainability Scoring APIs with samples. steps to use the collections are mentioned below
+This collection consists of information on the operations and resources of Energy and Sustainability Scoring APIs with samples.

+Steps to use the collections are mentioned below

 ### Prerequisites

-1. User should be existing customer for Schneider Electric
+1. User should be existing customer of SE who has identity to cIAM system
-2. User should be subscribed to Energy and sustainability apis and should have their client-id and client-secret
+2. User should be subscribed to EcoStruxure™ Energy & Sustainability Scoring APIs and should have their consumer key and secret
-3. Open this link [postman tool](https://www.postman.com/downloads/) in any browser and download the software
+3. Postman tool should be installed [postman tool link](https://www.postman.com/downloads/)

 * [How to import postman collection](#How-to-import-postman-collection)